kAh00t/Nessus-Powershell-Oneliners/NessusOneLiners.md

 * * *

 # Check/Enable/Disable Admin Shares
-- Restart required after changing
+- Restart required for changes to take effect!

 ### Check if admin shares are enabled (AutoShareServer/AutoShareWorkstaiton)